-BRITEPAK TRADING (PTY) LTD
+BRITEPAK TRADING

-Goodwill acquired through business combinations has been allocated to Britepak Trading (Pty) Ltd. The recoverable amount has been determined based on a value in use calculation using a discounted cash flow projection based on budgets covering a five-year period which is based on industry expectations and management experience.
+Goodwill acquired through business combinations has been allocated to Britepak Trading CGU.
+The recoverable amount has been determined based on a value in use calculation using a discounted cash flow projection based on budgets covering a five-year period which is based on industry expectations and management experience.
 Management estimates discount rates using the pre-tax average weighted cost of capital for the group.
 Growth rates are based on industry growth rate forecasts.

-Main inputs used were forecast, future sales of 5% (2017: 8%), increased profit before interest and tax of 5% (2017: 5%), movement on working capital of 8% (2017: 8%), a pre-tax average weighted cost of capital rate of 14,5% (2017: 14%) and a terminal growth rate of 1% (2017: 19%).
+Main inputs used were forecasted increased profit before interest and tax of 4,5% (2018: 5%), movement on working capital of 8% (2018: 8%), a pre-tax average weighted cost of capital rate of 14,5% (2018: 14,5%) and a terminal growth rate of 1% (2018: 1%).